Book I of The Guardians of Gaia Series

 Sandy Wainwright, marine biologist, was the other principal researcher on the humpback study.
 She had been on the project for nearly a year.
 Alejandro liked working with this dedicated and brilliant field biologist.

-“Alejandro,” Sandy said, through a connection that crackled with static.
+“Alejandro.”
+The connection crackled with static.
 “We have a problem.
 We located Number D-7.
 Valentine.
 Washed up on Isla Ratón.
 Dead.”

 “You’re sure it’s Valentine?”
-Alejandro said, his chest feeling like it was encased in a vise.
+Alejandro’s chest felt like it was being squeezed in a vise.

 “Was the transmitter still working?”